michael-wall/http-monitor/README.md

 **Running the HTTP Monitor**

-1. Go to the Liferay PaaS > Liferay service shell, select a Liferay service instance (for a High Availability environment).
+1. Go to the Liferay PaaS > Liferay service shell, select a Liferay service instance (for a high availability environment).
 2. Entry command `telnet localhost 11311` and press Enter.
 3. Enter command `monitor:checkPages` and wait for the command to complete.
 4. Review the onscreen output.
 For each page / widget combination that didn't work, review the details.
 If the result is 'Expected content not found.' then using the gogo shell command on the same Liferay service instance try stopping and starting the associated OSGi module.